the-lost-explorer/flowy/README.md

 **A modular, dynamic, and event-driven flow-based engine**

-Orchestrate complex async logic with branching, conditions, events, and seamless integration with systems like ROS and Modbus.
+Orchestrate complex async logic with branching, conditions, events, and seamless integration with external systems.

 ---
 ## ✨ Features